juliev1234/OpenBim_Group10/02_UseCase.md

 Knowledge about programming was needed to create a script that will help solve the use case.
 Furthermore, knowledge about load bearing elements and their material properties is needed.

 ### What IFC concepts did you use in your script (would you use in your script)
 To get information about the load bearing elements, the IFC entity “IfcBuildingElement” was used to find information about “IfcFooting”, “IfcBeam” and “IfcWall”.
-The property sets were then found by importing “ifcopenshell.util.element” and using “get_psets”.
-This information was found from Revit Dimensions.
+The property sets were then found with "IfcPropertySet" by importing “ifcopenshell.util.element” and using “get_psets”.
+This information was found from the Revit model.

 To find the positions of the load bearing elements, the code “ifcopenshell.util.placement.get_local_placement(footing.ObjectPlacement)” might be useful.

 ### What disciplinary analysis does it require?